VladChira/ip-messaging-server/README.md

 Sensitive information cannot be stored in the github repo, such as the postgresql username and password.
 These secrets will be injected into the app at runtime using the ``dotenv`` package.
 Create a file in the root of the project called ``.env`` and ask Vlad for the secrets.
 The ``.env`` file is automatically gitignored.

 ### Running the database container
 The postgresql database will be run in a Docker container.
-A script to launch the database has been provided: ``run_local.sh``, as well as a script to test the database connection with the injected secrets: ``test_db_conn.py``.
+A script to launch the database has been provided: ``run_db_local.sh``, as well as a script to test the database connection with the injected secrets: ``test_db_conn.py``.

 To look at logs/errors, run ``sudo docker logs chatapp-db -f``.